agusinac/OmicFlow/README.md

 ### Visualisations
 ---
+> [!NOTE]

-All visualizations use by default color-blind palettes!
+> All visualizations use by default color-blind palettes!

 #### 🔹Alpha diversity
 ```R